top of page

 Search

-But if you’re a small business owner or an MSME in India, you might be thinking:
+If you’re a small business owner or an MSME in India, you might wonder:

 “Where do I even begin with ESG?”

-The answer is: Start with a Materiality Assessment.
-Let me explain this simple concept.
+The answer is simple: Start with a Materiality Assessment.
+Let me explain this concept clearly.

 What is a Materiality Assessment?

-A Materiality Assessment is a simple process that helps you:
+A Materiality Assessment is a straightforward process that helps businesses:

-• Identify which ESG issues are most relevant to your business, and
+• Identify which ESG issues matter most to them

-Instead of trying to do everything, it helps you focus your time, money, and energy on what truly matters — for your success and for society.
+Focusing on these areas lets you dedicate your time, money, and energy to what truly matters—both for your success and for society.

 What Are ESG Issues?

-Before you start your assessment, know the range of ESG topics you can consider.
-Environmental (E)
+Before diving into your assessment, it's important to know the range of ESG topics available.

 • Energy consumption